-The flag retains the rose and crown pattern used in the county for several centuries in various guises.
-Hampshire has long been associated with the theme of rose and crown.
+The flag retains the rose and crown pattern used in the county for several centuries.
 In the Great Hall in Winchester a round mediaeval table is positioned on a wall

 , at its centre is a double, Tudor rose, with inner white petals and outer red ones.
 The table is a presentation of the famous round table of Arthurian legend, where all the knights of the court sat and is believed to date from around the fourteenth century.
 There is no firm evidence but it is supposed that originally, the rose would have been gold, an often used royal motif in this era, under King Henry III, who was born in Winchester Castle and often known as Henry of Winchester and his successor Edward I. The symbolism of the legendary round table and the Arthurian age was powerful, perhaps the association between Hampshire and its floral emblem arose from its presence on this revered artefact?
 People in that era may well have believed that this actually was King Arthur’s round table, allowing for the development of a mystique around the emblem of the rose at its centre and firmly embedding it in popular culture.
 In the reign of Henry VIII, the bi-colour Tudor rose had become established, the table was repainted to depict the Tudor version, often seen in Hampshire emblems.